Anaphory/open20q/README.md

 Bayes network with entropy maximiser for Twenty-Questions, Identification Key and similar games/utilities

  - This repository contains an implementation of a *naïve* 20q Bayesian classifier, and the rough outlines (including literature) of the tools, methods and technology I intend to use to build it for questions that may have dependencies, using a Tree-Augmented Naive (TAN) Bayesian classifier.

+## Notes
+People stumble over this repository with some regularity.
+Having come back to the idea time and again, I think that the dense representation of prior knowledge, which the approach descibed below needs, is *really naïve*.
+After all, I need to track about $N×Q$ matrix entries to compute the best decision tree on the fly.
+That's far too big.
+So, please use this to understand the idea given below, see it implemented, and tell me if you have a solution that is less intensive on computation and memory.
+I would probably consider an actual tree-based method these days, but I have not found a good one to base a whole `open20q` on yet, because decision trees tend to have a different structure from this kind of expert system.

 ## License
 All software in this repository, where not stated otherwise, should be considered under a 2-clause BSD license: